michaelverschoof/enhanced-elements/packages/documentation/tags/inputs/number-input.md

 ## Props

-The `PasswordInput` element allows all default HTML properties and attributes.
+The `NumberInput` element allows all default HTML properties and attributes.
 Apart from those the following properties are added:

 ### `filters`